The latest industry news and insights

 A Manchester based company that specialised in medical supplies contacted their solicitor, as the IT manager found email correspondence from a Senior Manager to his own personal email address.
-This was a contradiction of their company policy, so therefore investigated other work based emails, where they found suspicious correspondence between three parties at their company.
+As this was a contradiction of their company policy they investigated other work based emails.
+During this process they found suspicious correspondence between three parties at their company.
 The immediate suggestion was that the Senior Manager and the two other individuals were setting up a new company in competition to our client.